Skip to content

 April 21, 2025

-HBRACC mourns the passing of Arthur Craig Lohr, a dedicated early member and former president of our association.
+HBRACC mourns the passing of Arthur Craig Lohr, a dedicated early member of our association.
 Craig was a true leader in the Cape Cod building community, known for his integrity, craftsmanship, and service.
-As the longtime owner of Craig Lohr Construction, he helped shape the industry on Cape Cod and supported countless…
+As the longtime owner of Craig Lohr Construction, he helped shape the industry on Cape Cod and supported countless professionals through mentorship…

 The 9th Annual Charter Cup Fishing Tournament